Signs build that Iran sanctions disrupt food imports

 The new U.S. sanctions, which come into effect gradually by June, would make it impossible for countries to use the international financial system to pay for Iranian oil.
 Washington has said it will provide waivers to countries to prevent chaos on oil markets, but wants them to demonstrate that they are cutting imports in order to receive the permits.

-The sanctions have been imposed to halt Iran's nuclear program, which the West believes is being used to develop a nuclear bomb.
-Iran's leadership says the nuclear program is peaceful, and it is willing to endure sanctions to maintain it as a national right.
+The sanctions have been imposed to halt Iran's nuclear programme, which the West believes is being used to develop a nuclear bomb.
+Iran's leadership says the nuclear programme is peaceful, and it is willing to endure sanctions to maintain it as a national right.

 Last month, Iran took the important step of beginning production of highly enriched uranium at a new facility hidden deep under a mountain, where it would be difficult for U.S. or Israeli warplanes to destroy it.